 Years in School (after high school graduation):

-*Based on Alaska DOL data for Healthcare Support Worker
+*based on 2016 Alaska DOL data for special education teachers

 One-page Description (PDF):

 Speech-Language Pathology Assistants (SLPAs) work with children and adults with communication disorders under the supervision of a certified/licensed Speech-Language Pathologist (SLP).
 They assist speech-language pathologists in the assessment and treatment of speech, language, voice, and fluency disorders.
 This may include implementing speech and language programs or activities as planned and directed by speech-language pathologists, documenting performance, assisting with some screening and assessment procedures, preparing materials, maintaining equipment, and assisting with scheduling.

 Speech Pathology Assistants may work in both the public and private sector.
 SLPAs may work in infant learning programs, schools, hospitals, and clinics.

 - Graduation from high school or a GED.